Title

 Presidential Decree No. 1034 established an offshore banking system in the Philippines to attract foreign lenders and investments, providing tax exemptions and privileges for offshore banking units and foreign personnel, while defining terms and requirements for operation.

-Offshore Banking refers to the conduct of banking transactions in foreign currencies involving the receipt of funds from external sources and the utilization of such funds as provided in the Decree.
+Offshore Banking refers to banking transactions in foreign currencies involving receipt of funds from external sources and utilization of such funds as provided in the Decree.

-An Offshore Banking Unit means a branch, subsidiary or affiliate of a foreign banking corporation authorized by the Central Bank of the Philippines to conduct offshore banking business in the country.
+An OBU is a branch, subsidiary, or affiliate of a foreign banking corporation duly authorized by the Central Bank of the Philippines to transact offshore banking business in the Philippines.

-Offshore banking units accept deposits in foreign currencies received from external sources with the obligation to return an equivalent amount to the owner, with or without interest.
+Deposits are funds in foreign currencies accepted and held by an OBU in the regular course of business, with the obligation to return an equivalent amount to the owner, with or without interest.

 The Central Bank of the Philippines supervises the operations and activities of offshore banking units.